thrightguy/CloudToLocalLLM/README.md

    - Click the system tray icon to open the main interface.

 2. **Connect to an LLM Provider**
-   - If you used the installer, Docker Desktop and Ollama will be automatically set up and running.
+   - If you used the installer, Ollama will be automatically set up as a Windows service and running.
    - If you manually installed an LLM provider, ensure it is running.
    - Select your preferred provider (Ollama or LM Studio) from the dropdown in the settings screen.